Sabokou/AutoMLatically/README.md

 /upload (POST) -> send the CSV data file from the frontend to the backend.
 Input: -

 /start (POST) -> intitiate the training process of the selected models.
-Input: selected_models, gold_label
+Input: {selected_models: [model_names], gold_label: "label"}

 /performance (GET) -> receive the performance metrics from the training process in a JSON format.
 Input: -

 /model-names (GET) -> Receive the names of the available models and if they are regression or classification models.
 Input: -

+/download (GET) -> download the specified trained ML model from the backend and send them to the frontend.
+Input: {model_name: e.g. "linear_regression" or "best"}

+Backend internal naming convention for trained ML model files: "ranking_nameOfModel" for example: "0_linear_regression" if the linear regression is the best (0) model performance